FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 3. Natural Occurrence & Formation

-Gamma-undecalactone occurs naturally in various fruits, including peaches, apricots, and plums.
-It is formed through the enzymatic degradation of fatty acids in these fruits.
-This compound is often used to enhance "natural flavor" designations in food products due to its natural occurrence.
+Gamma-undecalactone naturally occurs in various fruits, including peaches, apricots, and plums.
+It can form through the enzymatic degradation of fatty acids during fruit ripening.
+This compound is often used to enhance "natural flavor" designations due to its presence in these fruits.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs